Induction machines – Motor Factory – Test environment

 Torque slip curve

 Test results are not continuously consistent over a torque slip curve.
 This occurs with the test Performance mapping T(Slip) - induction machines with a skewed squirrel cage.
-When the user targets a working point as an added value to be computed with the whole Torque-slip curve, sometimes this additional working point doesn't belong to the curve (ref.: FXM-12599).
+When the user targets a working point as an added value to be computed with the whole Torque-slip curve, sometimes this additional working point doesn't belong to the curve (ref.: SLVFXM-12599).